I was born and bred in Murwillumbah in northern NSW, Australia. When I was 17, I went on a Lions Club Youth Exchange to South Africa.

 After completing a year-long editorial assistant traineeship and a year-long cadetship with Australian Associated Press (AAP) in Sydney, I worked as an entertainment reporter and general reporter covering a broad range of stories.

-In 2007 I moved to London where I worked for most of the UK national newspapers as a freelancer which included doing shifts for The Guardian and Sunday Times plus consumer magazines, trade journals, and others.
+In 2007 I moved to London where I worked for most of the UK national newspapers as a freelancer which included in-house for The Guardian and Sunday Times plus consumer magazines, trade journals, and many more.

-I have a BA in English Literature and Modern History from the University of Sydney, and am currently completing a masters degree in human rights remotely part-time from Curtin University.
+I have a BA in English Literature and Modern History from the University of Sydney, and am currently completing postgraduate degrees.

-I have dual Canadian citizenship and also the right to work in the UK.
+I have dual Australian-Canadian citizenship and also hold a UK Ancestry visa, giving me the right to work in the UK.